 We live now in the Age of Information, and terrabytes of knowledge are available at our fingertips, if we only knew how to process them from its rawest form.
 This wasn’t always possible.

 Abundance of knowledge would have you thinking that it would be a good use of time to pick up and learn something.
 And so many of us go online to learn new things.
 We meet people along the way.
-Some of them would even become our mentors.
+Some of them would even become our mentors, some our students.
+More often, they’re both.
 In fact, this Pandemic forces (life-long) students to participate in online learning.

 When we stumble upon a block, it’s only natural to ask around for help.
 It’s what we have always done.
 Asking leads to social interactions that are necessary for us to evolve as a person and, in turn, as a community.

 The year 2020 has radicalized a lot of people.
 At the very least, progressive thinking has gotten a bit deeper, and the spaces it’s in have grown a bit wider, reaching more individuals who have been trying to make sense of what’s going on.